5 things couples argue about on holiday – and how to avoid them

 "Some couples might decide that they are going to schedule two vacations instead of just one big one.
 That way, one week can be the dream vacation for the doer and then the second vacation can be a perfect vacation for the let life happen and don’t force things person," said Dr. Degges-White.

-If you find that you’re having different expectations of the holiday, it could be wise (and fun) to consider scheduling a laidback, island-hopping trip – perhaps yachting in Greece - and then plan a sightseeing tour for another time.
-An adventure in history-rich Georgia might be your best bet for that one.
+Perhaps you prefer to see the sights and delve into the history of a destination rather than kick back and relax.
+If you find that you’re having different expectations of the holiday, it could be wise (and fun) to consider scheduling a laidback, island-hopping trip – perhaps cruising in Croatia- and then plan a sightseeing tour for another time.
+An adventure in history-rich Greece might be your best bet for that one.

 If multiple holidays aren’t on the cards for you, Dr. Degges-White recommends that you can’t go past a travel wish-list.
 In a practical sense, it will help you plan for your holiday and avoid conflict.